 Edmond is a community leader and JP who is dedicated to many charitable and volunteering activities.
 He is the current Chair of the Chinese Information and Advice Centre (CIAC), a registered UK charity providing advocacy services and social enterprise for the Chinese community.

 Edmond is also active in local politics and is a former elected councillor for the London Borough of Ealing.
-Recently he was Chair of the Ealing North Conservative Association and has held various other officer positions previously.
+He was Chair of the Ealing North Conservative Association and has held various other officer positions previously.

 As well as being a trustee of One Westminster, he is currently a trustee of the Children’s Hope Foundation, the North London Chinese Association (NLCA), and the Chinese in Britain Forum (CiBF).
-He is a director of London’s Hua Yu Chinese radio station, sits as a magistrate at HMCS Ealing Magistrates’ Court and also serves on the board of Her Majesty’s Prison at Wormwood Scrubs.
+He is a director of London’s Hua Yu Chinese radio station.

 PHAYZA FUDLALLA